IFHY: Synopsis

 Tyler portrays a doll living in a toy-like house.
 Tyler's portrayal of the doll character was described as particularly creepy and unsettling.

-The music video for "IFHY" shows Tyler, the Creator as his character Sam appearing in a dollhouse, sporting makeup to make him appear coated in plastic; his love interest is also doll-like.
-Sam follows the female doll around the house, prompting her to lock herself in the bathroom.
-Sam kicks down the door, before being picked up by a human hand and having his face burnt.
+The music video for "IFHY" shows Tyler, the Creator as his character Wolf appearing in a dollhouse, sporting makeup to make him appear coated in plastic; his love interest is also doll-like.
+Wolf follows the female doll around the house, prompting her to lock herself in the bathroom.
+Wolf kicks down the door, before being picked up by a human hand and having his face burnt.
 The figure is then brought outside and ran over by a car driven by Hodgy and Sam (an alter-ego of Tyler), as another track from Wolf, "Jamba" plays.
 The rest of the video features them speeding around joyriding in a neighborhood, which Respect described as a "spoof of a stereotypical rap video."
 Although not present in the video, Williams' vocals still appear in the visual.